 Fate (or the “discover” feature on Facebook events) led me to L’Escalier on a regular, albeit freezing, Friday night in February.
 The first time I heard Léonie Gray sing there, I was blown away.
 Léonie gave off Adele/Amy Winehouse vibes with a style of her own.
 Right then, I knew I had to feature her on the blog and was thrilled when I reached out, and she happily agreed!

 So, I met Léonie at cozy Mile-End Cafe Les Impertinentes, where she was hanging out with the shop’s blind canine mascot under a big comfy shawl.
 I was instantly put at ease.
 We shared some lattes and dove right into our conversation (man, I miss hanging out at cafes!)
-Here are the top Léonie Gray tracks on Spotify to set the tone.
+Here is “Sensitive”, one of my favorite Léonie Gray albums, on Spotify to set the tone.

 Born to Sing